Love and Great Sex are NOT Natural Bedmates

 It can is confusing, indeed disconcerting, to find that as true intimacy and love grows in a relationship over time, sexual desire moves in the opposite direction.
 As Esther Perel puts it: responsibility and desire just butt heads.
 As she explains, whereas loving needs to be more based on giving, there needs to be more selfishness to have great sex.
 Have a listen –

-2 thoughts on “Love and Great Sex are NOT Natural Bedmates
+2 Replies to “Love and Great Sex are NOT Natural Bedmates”

 1. Trudy